Cyborg: Actual cyborgization attempts

 Since 2004, British artist Neil Harbisson has had a cyborg antenna implanted in his head that allows him to extend his perception of colors beyond the human visual spectrum through vibrations in his skull.
-His antenna was included within his 2004 passport photograph which has been claimed to confirm his cyborg status.
+His antenna was included within his 2004 passport photograph which has been said to confirm his cyborg status.
 In 2012 at TEDGlobal, Harbisson explained that he started to feel like a cyborg when he noticed that the software and his brain had united and given him an extra sense.
-Neil Harbisson is a co-founder of the Cyborg Foundation (2004) and cofounded the Transpecies Society in 2017, which is an association that empowers individuals with non-human identities and supports them in their decisions to develop unique senses and new organs.
+Harbisson is a co-founder of the Cyborg Foundation (2004) and cofounded the Transpecies Society in 2017, which is an association that empowers individuals with non-human identities and supports them in their decisions to develop unique senses and new organs.
 Neil Harbisson is a global advocate for the rights of cyborgs.

-Rob Spence, a Toronto-based filmmaker, who titles himself a real-life "Eyeborg," severely damaged his right eye in a shooting accident on his grandfather's farm as a child.
+Rob Spence, a Toronto-based filmmaker, who titles himself a real-life "Eyeborg", severely damaged his right eye in a shooting accident on his grandfather's farm as a child.

 Many years later, in 2005, he decided to have his ever-deteriorating and now technically blind eye surgically removed, whereafter he wore an eyepatch for some time before he later, after having played for some time with the idea of installing a camera instead, contacted professor Steve Mann at the Massachusetts Institute of Technology, an expert in wearable computing and cyborg technology.

 Under Mann's guidance, Spence, at age 36, created a prototype in the form of the miniature camera which could be fitted inside his prosthetic eye; an invention that would come to be named by Time magazine as one of the best inventions of 2009.
 The bionic eye records everything he sees and contains a 1.5 mm2, low-resolution video camera, a small round printed circuit board, a wireless video transmitter, which allows him to transmit what he is seeing in real-time to a computer, and a 3-volt rechargeable VARTA microbattery.
 The eye is not connected to his brain and has not restored his sense of vision.
 Additionally, Spence has also installed a laser-like LED light in one version of the prototype.

-Furthermore, many cyborgs with multifunctional radio frequency identification (RFID) microchips injected into a hand are known to exist.
+Furthermore, many people with multifunctional radio frequency identification (RFID) microchips injected into a hand are known to exist.
 With the chips they are able to swipe cards, open or unlock doors, operate devices such as printers or, with some using cryptocurrency, buy products, such as drinks, with a wave of the hand.

 bodyNET

 bodyNET is an application of human-electronic interaction currently in development by researchers from Stanford University.
 The technology is based on stretchable semiconductor materials (Elastronic).
 According to their article in Nature, the technology is composed of smart devices, screens, and a network of sensors that can be implanted into the body, woven into the skin or worn as clothes.
-It has been suggested, that this platform can potentially replace the smartphone in the future.
+It has been suggested that this platform can potentially replace the smartphone in the future.